Ben: Well, you never know.

 - Evil Brit: Ian Howe, the villain of the first movie, has a British accent, as do most of his Mooks.

 - Expospeak Gag: Ben uses very technical, roundabout language when describing to Abigail why he wants to examine the Declaration, presumably hoping to confuse her enough that she'll go along with it (or perhaps he's just trying to make it sound less dumb).
-It doesn't work even a little bit.Abigail: What do you think you're gonna find?
+It doesn't work even a little bit, and Riley mentions that they got similar reactions with the FBI and Homeland Security.Abigail: What do you think you're gonna find?

 Abigail: An encryption, like a code?